Illustration of a Gripper TBM, which also provides a view of the interior with a stone wall in the background.

 Operating principle at a glance:

-Flexible even in high-pressure rock
+Flexible in squeezing rock too

 Special solutions for smaller diameters

-Cost-efficient specialists
+Economical specialists

 Still got questions?